-There is one problem with one man's responsibility for the estimation.
+There is a problem with one person having sole responsibility for the estimate.
 What if he or she gets ill and we still have to implement the feature?
 The same situation happens when all tasks are estimated by the team leader and not by the whole team.
 So let’s assume that John estimated that he would do this task in 8 hours.
 But when Paul tries to do it, he could do it faster (best case scenario) or it would take him longer.
 This is something that we should be aware of when using the time estimations.

 There is another difficulty with time estimation: it involves some finger-pointing – who is better in the team, and who is the bottleneck.
 If one developer estimates a task for two days and another one estimates it for 4 hours, it could (and usually will) create conflict that this developer is weak and shouldn’t be in the team.
 This is why time estimations can create a toxic environment in the team.

-Story points eliminate this problem – the task have to be discussed within the team and everyone in the team has to agree on the estimation – no matter who will implement it in the end, it is still correctly estimated.
+Story points eliminate this problem – the task has to be discussed within the team and everyone in the team has to agree on the estimate – no matter who will implement it in the end, it is still correctly estimated.